minoguep/gaelic_football_video_tracking/README.md

 # Gaelic Football Tracking

-This repo contains the code for a simple ball tracking tool which wil be the topic of an upcoming blog post on [my website](https://paulminogue.com/).
+This repo contains the code for the simple ball tracking tool discussed in my [blog post](https://paulminogue.com/index.php/2020/06/22/using-opencv-scipy-and-scikit-learn-to-develop-a-simple-gaelic-football-tracking-system/).
 This approach leverages OpenCV, the YOLO model, and scipy's curve fitting functionality to track the trajectory of a ball within a video.

 ## Example outputs

 *Example 1*:

 ![Alt Text](data/gifs_for_markdown/example_1.gif)

 *Example 2*:

 ![Alt Text](data/gifs_for_markdown/example_2.gif)

 ## Project structure